JingxinWangLab/R2S-Finder/README.md

 Viruses: https://jingxinwanglab.github.io/R2S-Finder/virus_output.html

+All structure information is summarized in CSV_files folder.

+Codes for R2S-Finder:

 In step 1, I downloaded SHAPE scores associated with genome annotations from the RASP database (http://rasp.zhanglab.net/) for human, E. coli, SARS-CoV-2, and Zika virus.
 I extracted genes with valid SHAPE scores (including zero reactivity) of at least 11 nucleotides (nts) in length (denoted as SHAPE(+) regions).
 If the SHAPE(+) regions had 5% missing SHAPE signals within the region, I discarded the genes (or transcripts) without further analysis.
 For DMS data, the tolerability of missing data was increased from 5% to 65%, because G and U are considered DMS(–).
 I reformatted the filtered data into SHAPE map files compatible with the Superfold software package (version 1.0) (https://github.com/Weeks-UNC/Superfold).
 The virus genomes were considered as single entries without separating the genes.

 Source code (Jupyter Notebook): step1_shape_extract.ipynb